mocoso/code-beautifier.tmbundle/Readme.markdown

 Then select 'Bundles > Bundle Editor > Reload Bundles' from Textmate's menus

-## Dependencies

-The 'Beautify all changed' command relies on

- - Your project using Git for source control
- - The Grit gem being installed

-        sudo gem sources -a http://gems.github.com/
-        sudo gem install mojombo-grit

 ## KNOWN ISSUES

  - Does recognize strings with custom delimiters